 Mason sees Muslims as a threat to his vision of a white, Christian Europe: “We had a little trouble with the Muslims during the Middle Ages and even afterward.
 They very nearly overran all of Europe during that time.
 Had they succeeded then, there would be no White race today, no light in the world whatsoever.
 And had it not been for early Christianity, they most surely would have succeeded.”
 He also described the refugees and migrants in Europe as “invading every White land.”

 Mason has a long history of praising terrorists and mass-murders.
-In addition to his personal relationship with Charles Manson, Mason has expressed admiration for Oklahoma City bomber Timothy McViegh.
-Mason has also spoken highly of the perpetrator of the Charlottesville car attack that killed one protester.
+In addition to his personal relationship with Charles Manson, Mason has expressed admiration for Oklahoma City bomber Timothy McViegh, whom he has described as a “hero.”
+Mason has also spoken highly of the perpetrator of the Charlottesville car attack that killed one protester, stating, “That had to be done.
+There should have been more.
+I think somebody should have opened up on that crowd of communists down there and just laid waste.”

 Mason has been arrested several times for charges related to assault against minors and sexual misconduct with minors.
 In 1992 he pled guilty to two counts of “illegal use of a minor in nudity-oriented material” after investigators found pornographic photos of a 15-year-old girl in his home.
 He was arrested again in 1994 and convicted of felony menacing for threatening his 16-year-old ex-girlfriend and her new boyfriend with a firearm.
 In 1973 Mason was jailed for six months in Ohio for macing Black teenagers in the parking lot of a Dairy Queen.